TvdW/tdf-waitlist/frontend/src/Pages/Guide/guides/logi/guide.md

 Troll aggro (shield broadcast) is when you are red/yellow boxed by the frigates, or by the Auga/Romi in a TCRC.
 The aggro can also split between several targets.
 Lock up all broadcasts!

-This site has a live warpout, which means that once the scrams are cleared, the FC will call for the DPS ships to warp themselves to the next broadcast and the Logi will stay behind and align with prop mods OFF.
+This site has a live warp-out, which means that once the scrams are cleared, the FC will call for the DPS ships to warp themselves to the next broadcast and the Logi will stay behind and align with prop mods OFF.
 You should lock up all remaining fleet members on grid, usually the other logi/fc/booster.
 And the FC will wing warp when it is safe to do so.
 You should never warp yourself out of a TCRC unless specifically told to do so!

 #### The Kundalini Manifest (MOM)

 This is basically a giant TCRC site.
 And will be run in almost the exact same manner.
-The only real difference is the appearance of ‘bombers’ Called ‘Lirsautton Parachiya’.
+The only real difference is the appearance of ‘bombers’ called ‘Lirsautton Parachiya’.
 If you are targeted by these you will be asked to double broadcast for armor.
 Should you see double armor broadcasts during the MOM site you should immediately lock this person and be prepared to manage the incoming bomber wave.

 There can also be ECM bursts from the MOM, when this happens you will need to relock all latest broadcasts and recycle reps/cap.